NVIDIA/nvbmc-docs/designs/oem/Nvidia/dpu_manager.md

  ┌─▼────┴─┐  ┌─▼────┴─┐  ┌─▼────┴─┐
  │  DPU   │  │  NIC   │  │ Switch │
  └────────┘  └────────┘  └────────┘

+## Example case
+Ethernet Manager will use IPMB protocol, it will iterate over all FRUs and check string ids.
+For each fru with string id == eth# a eth parser object and a D-bus object will be created.
+Eth parser will read the fru and parse the fields IP, MAC, MTU .. etc.
+The dbus object will use EthernetInterface to read/write the fields from the parser to read the fields.

 ## Alternatives Considered
 Implement logic under bmcweb/nvidia-impi-oem